 Though all cases vary and none is predictive, Adam’s experience includes:

-Patent Litigation and Related Disputes
+Intellectual Property Litigation and Related Disputes

-- Served as trial counsel to Pfizer in litigation in the District of Delaware concerning Pfizer’s platform-technology patent for abuse-resistant opioid drugs, embodied by its Embeda® product
+- Served as trial counsel to Pfizer in litigation in the District of Delaware concerning Pfizer’s platform-technology patent for abuse-resistant opioid drugs, embodied by its Embeda® product.

 - Ongoing representation of Dropbox in patent litigation in the Northern District of California and related inter partes review proceedings.